University of Alabama at Birmingham: Student housing and residential life

+To accommodate upperclassmen and graduate students living off-campus, a substantial student residential footprint has developed in the adjacent Parkside District surrounding Railroad Park and Regions Field.
+This multi-block area features several privately owned, student-oriented apartment complexes that are officially integrated into the university's off-campus housing database.

+Greek System

+UAB hosts 36 international fraternities and sororities across four governing councils with over 1,000 active students.
+Within the undergraduate student body, a total of 8% of women join a sorority and 6% of men join a fraternity.
+UAB's fraternity and sorority community is noted for maintaining an average cumulative GPA that consistently exceeds the general all-student undergraduate average.

+The four governing councils of UAB's Greek system are the Interfraternity Council (IFC), the College Panhellenic Council (CPH), the National Pan-Hellenic Council (NPHC), and the Multicultural Greek Council (MGC).
+The first organizations to be chartered or installed within each respective governing council on the UAB campus were Pi Kappa Phi (for IFC), Alpha Gamma Delta (for CPH), Omega Psi Phi (for NPHC), and Sigma Sigma Rho (for MGC).

 UAB Bands

 UAB Bands consists of multiple ensembles including the Marching Blazers, Wind Symphony, Blazer Band, Symphony Band, Percussion, Summer Community Band, and Birmingham Youth Wind Symphony.
 Students and the UAB community have the opportunity to participate and join the UAB Bands and to perform in local, national, and international stage.
+UAB's fraternity and sorority community is noted for maintaining an average cumulative GPA that consistently exceeds the general all-student undergraduate average.

 Marching Blazers

-Under the guidance of Dr. Clifford "Ski" Winter, the 135-member UAB Marching Blazers made their debut at a home football game on September 17, 1994.The Marching Blazers went to Ireland in 2013 to participate in the St. Patrick's Day parade in Dublin and won the title of "Best International Band" competing in the Limerick International Band Competition.
+The 135-member UAB Marching Blazers made their debut at a home football game on September 17, 1994.The Marching Blazers went to Ireland in 2013 to participate in the St. Patrick's Day parade in Dublin and won the title of "Best International Band" competing in the Limerick International Band Competition.
 They also went to Hawaii to perform at USS Missouri in Pearl Harbor in March 2015.

 With more than 200 members, the Marching Blazers add to UAB campus life by performing at football games, pep rallies, and numerous other campus-wide events.
 The group is usually requested to perform as the exhibition band at state and regional marching band competitions.

 Media

 The Kaleidoscope is the official student-run newspaper of the University of Alabama at Birmingham (UAB) that published breaking news to quizzes on campus.
-It produced weekly printed newspaper but transitioned to digital and online news outlet starting in Fall 2020.
+It produced weekly printed newspaper but transitioned to digital and online news outlet starting in fall 2020.
 The Kaleidoscope was first issued in 1967, two years before the university become autonomous from Tuscaloosa campus.

+Fall Traditions

+UAB maintains several campus-wide traditions organized by Student Affairs, student committees, and the UAB National Alumni Society.
+Originally celebrated during the winter basketball season starting in 1979, the university transitioned its central traditions to the fall semester in October 1994 to align with the establishment of its football program.